 Inspiring Stewardship of Our Oceans:

 Our education programs teach nearly 30,000 students and adults each year about marine mammals and the urgent need for environmental stewardship of earth's marine environments, with the goal of inspiring ocean conservation.
 Our school programs are designed to support the California State Academic Standards for science.
 Additionally, our Youth Crew provides teenage ocean stewards with hands-on experience as volunteers working with animal care crews or as education docents.

 Our New Home:

 In 2009, we opened a new facility in our original location in the Marin Headlands.
 This four-year, $32 million transformation has considerably improved our ability to care for and study marine mammals, provides a collaborative work environment for staff and volunteers, and now offers the public the opportunity to learn about the interdependence they share with marine mammals and the ocean through exhibits and open viewing of animal care and work areas.

 Our new Center is one of the largest marine mammal hospitals in the world to combine animal rehabilitation with an onsite research lab.
-We can care for up to 200 animals at once and treat 600 or more a year.
+We can care for more than 200 animals at once and treat 600 or more a year.